kmorcha18/CSC346group4/README.md

 </credentials>
 ```

 We want to pull all the data from this XML file including the attribute "xhint".
 The following line will allow us to read in streams of data `XMLInputFactory factory = XMLInputFactory.newFactory();`.
 Using the XMLInputFactory we just created, we will create an event reader so we know where to pull data from. `event.isStartElement()` is used to recognize each element.
 Using a switch statement we will be able to decided what we want to do with each element.
 We will need to use `event = eventReader.nextEvent();` to make sure the loop will run through again.
 Each variable we pull we will set using `event.asCharacters().getData();`.
+If we want to pull an attribute from an element, we can use the attribute class like so `Attribute xHint = startElement.getAttributeByName(new QName("xhint"));`.
 After this we can use a print statement to produce output.

 ``` java
 private static void readSimpleXML() {